Kevin-Lago/java-guide/02-beginner_java/11-annotations/README.md

 - [@FunctionalInterface](https://docs.oracle.com/javase/8/docs/api/java/lang/FunctionalInterface.html)

-    - Indicates that the annotated class, enum or annotation is intended to be a [Functional Interface](https://www.geeksforgeeks.org/functional-interfaces-java/)
+    - Indicates that the annotated element is intended to be a [Functional Interface](https://www.geeksforgeeks.org/functional-interfaces-java/)
-    - Throws a warning if the annotated class, enum or annotation does not satisfy the requirements of a Functional Interface
+    - Throws a warning if the element does not satisfy the requirements of a Functional Interface

 ```java
 @Documented